emilyhunt/advent-of-code/README.md

 * Improve theme (just use the VS Code colours?
 I dunno)
 * Chat about the project on Twitter
 * Update dev etc. README.md information to provide instructions for setting this repo up on other machines

+## Acknowledgements
+* ric2b's [2021 Advent of Code site](https://github.com/ric2b/advent-of-code/tree/master/2021) was used as inspiration
+* Glench's [sveltekit GitHub pages template](https://github.com/Glench/sveltekit-github-pages-template) was used to work out how to get this working with GitHub Pages

 ## Instructions for use from create-svelte